ROCm/HIP/docs/reference/programming_model.rst

   is the most tightly coupled groups of threads, both physically and logically.

   When referring to threads inside a warp, they may be called lanes, and the integral value identifying them the lane ID.
-Lane IDs aren't quieried like other thread IDs, but are user-calculated.
+Lane IDs aren't queried like other thread IDs, but are user-calculated.
 As a consequence they are only as multi-dimensional as the user interprets the calculated values to be.